 Extension Points for Settings

-Custom Settings implementations are declared in a plugin's configuration (plugin.xml) file using one of two extension points (EP), depending on the level of the Settings.
+Custom Settings implementations are declared in the plugin.xml file using one of two extension points (EP), depending on the level of the Settings.
 Many attributes are shared between the EP declarations.

 Application and Project Settings typically provide an implementation based on the